Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Proof of theoretical results

 Combining both cases,

 Summing over $\horizontotal$ layers, we have with high probability,

 \end{proof}

-To this end, we get the upper bound of the Model Bias term.
+Finally, we get the upper bound of the Model Bias term.
 For any reward function $\reward'$, the non-negative inequality is obvious due to the ``absorbing'' MDP definition.
 For the right-hand side, we have that for any policy $\policy\in\policyset_\batchindx$,

 where the inequality follows Lemma~\ref{lemma: bound of bad trajectory event}.